- Be able to explain the purpose and importance of fitness assessments for fitness professionals.

 Body Composition Assessments

-Body composition is the physical makeup of the body considering the fat mass and lean mass.
+Body composition is the body’s physical makeup, considering the fat and lean mass.

 This is important to track for many clients, as they wish to see results from their programs.